A Highly Effective 1-3 Minute Pre-Game Parent Meeting

 THE WHY BEHIND THE PRE-GAME HUDDLE

-The moments before a game starts are potential high-stress times for soccer parents.
+The moments before a game starts are potential high-stress times for sports parents.
 The Pre-Game Huddle works to ease this stress in a number of important ways:

 - 1Brings parents together on the sidelines to establish important solidarity,